-The following declaration assigns the little_endian type attribute to the variables i and j; in other words, the variable i and j will be accessed with little endian byte order.
+The following declaration assigns the\\little\endian type attribute to the variables i and j; in other words, the variable i and j will be accessed with little endian byte order.
 However, note that an individual member of a struct or union cannot have a type attribute.
-The variables k and l behave in the same way:
+The variables k and 1 behave in the same way:

 '''

 little_endian int i, j;

-int little_endian k, l;
+int little_endian k, 1;

 '''